 This would be particularly helpful for a corporate event, especially one where several artists are playing.
 It would be irritating to find out somebody got paid more than you for the same work!

-Hopefully, you have a much better idea on how much you should charge for a gig and performance.
 We would love to hear more from you about what kinds of rates you have been offered and what you charge for gigs!